edanalytics/earthmover_edfi_bundles/assessments/MAP_Growth/README.md

 - STATE_FILE: Where to store the earthmover runs.csv file
 - INPUT_FILE: The assessment file to be mapped
 - STUDENT_ID_NAME: Which column to use as the Ed-Fi `studentUniqueId`.
 Can be one of the native columns in the assessment file (`StudentID` or `Student_StateID`).
+- EDFI_DS_VERSION: The Ed-Fi data standard major version for your ODS.
+Integer only; supported versions are 3, 4, and 5.

 ### Examples
 Using an ID column from the assessment file: